African Elephant

 Learn More

-Conservation Status: Critically Endangered due to poaching and habitat destruction.
+Conservation Status: Critically Endangered due to habitat degradation and prey scarcity.

 African Forest Elephant